matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 ## Lighting

-At this point we have our geometry loaded, animated, with some textures applied.
+At this point we have our geometry loaded and animated, with some textures applied.
 Still, we're missing light sources.
 When the Quake levels were designed, lights were defined as point light sources scattered throughout the level.
 A compilation process then converts these point light sources into light maps.
 This process works by assigning a low resolution texture to each surface in the level, and calculating how much each texel is directly illuminated by these point light sources.
 Since this process only measures direct illumination, level designers included secondary light sources to fake the effects of bounced light.

 Since the original map sources are available, I *could* use these lights to illuminate my scene.
-However, because Blender can do accurate multi-bounce illumination by itself including all these lights would mean doubling up on bounced lights, and would give an over illuminated scene.
+However, because Blender can do accurate multi-bounce illumination by itself, including all these lights would mean doubling up on bounced lights which would give an over illuminated scene.

 Instead, I'm going to illuminate the scene directly from the texture information.
 All textures in Quake are composed using a 256 colour palette: